MManzicoder/cryptopairprices/README.md

 }

  import  convert  from "mmanzi-cryptopairprice";

- Add parameters to the function to convert from specified cryptocurrency to another
+ //Add parameters to the function to convert from specified cryptocurrency to another

  Example